 Portable nut butters are a superb way for skiers to hit their daily calorie, nutrient and energy goals without lugging around a vast amount of food.
 When assessing the wide variety products on the market; we favoured Once Again’s Almond Butter and were delighted to make it our best ski snack.

 Almonds are packed with micronutrients that can boost a range of health markers.
 They provide a substantial amount of antioxidants that can reduce inflammation, while the benefits of almonds on heart health are also well documented.

-Almond butter provides a great balance of macronutrients; with protein to aid recovery, gut friendly fiber and slow digesting fats to produce a sustained energy release.
+Almond butter provides a great balance of macronutrients; with plant-based protein to aid recovery, gut friendly fiber and slow digesting fats to produce a sustained energy release.
 In addition, the caloric density and nutritional profile of almond butter makes it incredibly satiating.